PragmaticFlow/NBomber.Docs/docs/cluster/local-dev-cluster.md

 - Each test run **auto-stops after 1 minute**.

 This is enough for development or a POC.
 An Enterprise license removes both limitations, letting you run an unlimited number of Agents with no time limit.

+Prior to NBomber 6.5.0, the cluster size limit was **2 nodes: 1 Coordinator + 1 Agent**.
 :::

 Example: